Zap! You’ve been struck by inspirational lightning. Now you can paint. No one really believes that’s how to find inspiration to draw and paint, right?

 Finding artistic inspiration takes work.
 You can make it easier by creating your own inspiration list.
 A list detailing things and activities that inspire you personally.
 Staying inspired is a lifestyle.
 It’s something that has to become a part of your everyday life, something that you don’t put on like a painter’s apron.

 But there’s one thing we didn’t touch on that Elli shared.
 That’s to watch out for the vampires—the things and/or people that detract you from becoming the professional artist you’ve dreamed of being.
-They can be internal (such as feelings of fear, shame, guilt, etc.) or external (like people that speak negative, dream-sucking words into your life).
+They can be internal (such as feelings of fear, shame, guilt, etc.) or external (like people who speak negative, dream-sucking words into your life).
 These things must be purged from your life.

 More on How to Find Artistic Inspiration…